ihabsoliman/gomod-discovery/README.md

 # GoProxy - Private Go Module Discovery Service

-A Cloudflare Worker-based service that enables using private Go modules from GitHub repositories with the `pkg.isoliman.sh` domain.
+A Cloudflare Worker-based service that enables using private Go modules from GitHub repositories with custom domain.

 ## Overview